Marvin Obuz: Club career

 Obuz began his youth career at BC Efferen a non-league club in Hürth.
 In 2009, he joined the youth academy of 1.
 FC Köln.
 Having progressed through Köln's youth sides, he was promoted to 1.
 FC Köln II, the clubs's reserve squad at the start of the 2020–21 season.
 In January 2021, Obuz was introduced to his club's first squad under manager Markus Gisdol.

 On 27 October 2021, Obuz made his professional debut in a DFB Pokal match against VfB Stuttgart.
 In July 2022, he joined Holstein Kiel on a one-year loan spell.
+After the conclusion of his contract with Kiel, Obuz was transferred to 3.
+Liga club Rot-Weiss Essen on another one-year loan.

+On 23 June 2025, Obuz returned to Rot-Weiss Essen in 3.
+Liga.

 International career

 Born in Germany, Obuz is of Turkish descent.
 He has represented Germany as a youth international.